 Payroll tax FAQ

-There actually isn’t a payroll tax—instead, “payroll tax” is an umbrella term for the various types of taxes employers deduct from their employees' paychecks.
-Typically, payroll taxes include federal and state income taxes, Social Security tax, and Medicare tax.
+"Payroll tax" is an umbrella term for the taxes employers deduct from their employees' paychecks, including federal and state income taxes, Social Security tax, and Medicare tax.
 Payroll taxes can also refer to the matched contributions employers make on some employee payroll tax contributions, specifically the Social Security tax and Medicare tax.

 No. Employers withhold and remit taxes for W-2 employees only, meaning salaried or hourly employees who submit a W-4 form upon being hired.
 Contractors, freelancers, and other 1099 employees file their own taxes—you're not responsible for payroll tax withholding for 1099 employees.